Elijas/auto-youtube-subscription-playlist/README.md

 # Description
-This is a Google Apps Script that automatically adds new Youtube videos to a playlist.
+This is a Google Apps Script that automatically adds new Youtube videos to a playlist (a replacement for Youtube Collections feature).
 This is done through scraping the Youtube subscription notifications in a gmail label. (a workaround for the current lack of support for the main feature in both Youtube UI and API).

 # Features
 1. Adds all new subscription videos to a Youtube playlist.